 Water, water everywhere but not a drop to drink.
-Providing good quality drinking water on board ships and other marine vessels for both crew and passengers is an age-old problem.
+Providing good quality drinking water on board ships, other marine vessels and off-shore installations for both crew and passengers is an age-old problem.

 Modern ships often have large, complex water storage systems and networks of distribution pipework.
 If they are not properly cleaned and maintained, these water systems can provide the ideal environment for bacteria and other microorganisms to flourish.